 The Zero Trust security paradigm, by contrast, considers everything and everyone untrustworthy until proven otherwise.
-Users, devices, and applications must submit an access request every time they have a job to do.
-Each of these requests undergoes evaluation based on micro-segmentation of user types, locations, and other identifying data to determine when to trust, what to grant access to, and how long access should be enabled.
+Access should be evaluated in each case, passed through a risk and trust assessment, and then only granted access necessary to do the job.
+Each of these requests undergoes an evaluation based on micro-segmentation of user types, locations, and other identifying data to determine when to trust, what to grant access to, and for how long.

-With Zero Trust, standing privilege no longer exists, limiting the scope of the damage if credentials are compromised or malware gets through.
-Zero Trust secures remote workforces better than traditional methods, and benefits extend beyond security, improving productivity and organizational agility.
-This post explores seven key security benefits that Zero Trust provides.
+By eliminating or significantly reducing standing privilege, organizations can limit the scope of the damage if credentials are compromised or if malware gets through.
+This approach not only secures remote workforces better than conventional methods, it also improves productivity and organizational agility.

 1. Gain Greater Visibility Across the Enterprise

-Because Zero Trust never assumes anyone or anything is trusted; you decide what resources and activity you’ll need to cover in your security strategy.
-Ideally, all data and computing sources are protected.
-Once you have monitoring set up to cover all your resources and activity, you’ll have full visibility into precisely who (or what) accesses your network — so you know the time, location, and applications involved in every access request.
-Your security system flags unusual behaviors and Segregation of Duties (SoD) conflicts, tracking all activity that occurs.
+Once you’ve established monitoring to cover all your assets and activities, you’ll have complete visibility into precisely who (or what) accesses your network — including the time, location, and applications related to every access request.
+An optimal security system flags unusual behaviors and Separation of Duties (SoD) conflicts, tracking all activity.

 2. Simplify IT Management

 Because Zero Trust rests on the foundation of continual monitoring and analytics, you can use automation to evaluate access requests.
-If the privileged access management (PAM) system judges the request to be standard, based on key identifiers, then access is automatically granted.
-IT doesn’t need to be involved in approving every access request — they serve in an admin capacity only when the automated system flags requests as suspicious.
+If the privileged access management (PAM) system judges key identifiers in the request to be low-risk, access is automatically granted.
+Not every request needs to be approved — only when the automated system flags requests as suspicious.

 This benefit is significant.
-According to a recent survey, 53% of organizations report a problematic shortage of cybersecurity skills.
-The more you can safely automate, the fewer human resources you need to dedicate to IT.
-And the more your existing team is freed to devote their time to innovation and improvement.
+According to a 2021 report, 62% of organizations report a problematic cybersecurity skills shortage.
+The more tasks an organization can safely automate, the fewer human resources they need, and the more time teams can devote to innovation and manual administration.